taipeng-liu/SDFS/MP3/Design.md

 ### 10.30
 ```
-Fix one-minute put command gap check bug
+Fix one-minute put command gap check bug -- Test pass!
-How to implement sophisticated election protocol?
+How to implement sophisticated election protocol?  -- Pending
-How to handle duplicate Write/Put in one file?
+How to handle duplicate Write/Put in one file?  -- Pending
-Pending: Test system in nodes-failure scenario
+Pending: Test system in nodes-failure scenario  -- Pending
 ```

 ## Demo Instruction